Message from the President of the Southern African HIV Clinicians Society

 Were you at the last Southern African HIV Clinicians Society conference?
 If not, you missed out.
 If you were, I am sure you will be pleased to know that we are holding another one in September this year.

 We tried, at our inaugural conference, to cater for all HIV clinicians.
-So whether you are an infectious diseases physician, a NIMART nurse, lay counsellor or anything in between, we included something for you.
+So whether you are an infectious diseases physician, a NIMART nurse, a general practitioner, an HIV specialist or anything in between, we included something for you.
 After our first conference, we got feedback from the participants, and we took it to heart.
 In addition we have consulted with the International AIDS Society to get pointers from them on running a world class conference.

 We are working on the agenda… Local and international speakers will present the latest on treatment, prevention, basic science and ethics to mention a few.
 We will have lively debates and skills building are on the agenda.
 We assure you the programme will not be dull and boring.